-While not schooling, they do feel safer in numbers and as members of the bottom of the food chain they are found en masse in nature.
+While not schooling, they do feel safer in numbers and as members of the bottom of the food chain, they are found en masse in nature.

 Their translucent body along with the mottled cryptic colors are great camouflage amongst the dappled shade created by the tangled water weeds.

-Ghost Shrimp that are purely transparent are often feeling exposed or stressed.
+Glass Shrimp that are purely transparent are often feeling exposed or stressed.

-Avoid buying Ghost Shrimp that have started to turn white; they will be dead within hours.
+Avoid buying Ghost Shrimp that have started to turn white; they will be dead shrimp within hours.
 The pigmented translucent look is a sign of good health in this species!

 Ghost Shrimp prefer similar arrangements in aquariums: ample plant coverage, preferably live ones.

-Substrate doesn’t matter too much, though the slow moving rivers and brackish estuaries they come from usually have sand, silt, or mud bottoms.
+Substrate doesn’t matter too much, though the slow-moving rivers and brackish estuaries they come from usually have sand, silt, or mud bottoms.

 Lighting can be anywhere from bright to dim.

-For such tiny invertebrates Ghost Shrimp are bold enough to swim throughout the water column when kept in numbers and with peaceful tankmates.
+For such tiny invertebrates, Ghost Shrimp are bold enough to swim throughout the water column when kept in numbers and with peaceful tankmates.

 The short lifespan is one of the few drawbacks to keeping Ghost Shrimp.